Joseph L. Mankiewicz: 1964–1993: Later career

-Later that year, Anthony Shaffer's 1970 play Sleuth had a successful Broadway run, and received the Tony Award for Best Play.
-Laurence Olivier portrays Andrew Wycke, a mystery writer, who invites Cockney hairdresser Milo Tindle (Michael Caine) to his country estate knowing that Milo is having an affair with his wife.
+Later that year, Anthony Shaffer's 1970 play Sleuth had a successful Broadway run, and won the Tony Award for Best Play.
+Laurence Olivier portrays Andrew Wyke, a mystery writer, who invites Cockney hairdresser Milo Tindle (Michael Caine) to his country estate knowing that Milo is having an affair with his wife.
 From there, a clever mystery game ensues with potentially deadly results.
 At the time, Mankiewicz was developing a remake of The Front Page (1931).
 Filming was scheduled from April to June 1971, but production ran over schedule.
-Mankiewicz, plagued with back pain, tore his thigh when he fell onto a camera equipment.
+Mankiewicz, plagued with back pain, tore his thigh when he fell onto camera equipment.
 Olivier, with his own health problems, had a real-life injury that was incorporated into the finished film.

 To qualify as an eligible Oscar contender, Sleuth (1972) was rushed into completion and premiered in New York in December 1972.
-The film received largely positive reviews and was a moderate financial success earning over $5.7 million in box office rentals.
+The film received largely positive reviews and was a moderate financial success, earning over $5.7 million at the box office.
 Two weeks after its premiere, Edgar Scherick, the film's executive producer, wanted an intermission and cuts made to the film leading into its nationwide release for January 1973.
 A Palomar Pictures studio executive notified Mankiewicz about the proposed changes even after an intermission had been inserted, which damaged the negative film.
 Furious over the alterations, Sleuth was restored to Mankiewicz's preference.
-At the 45th Academy Awards, Mankiewicz received his fourth Best Directing nomination.
-Olivier and Caine received competitive Oscar nominations for Best Actor.
+At the 45th Academy Awards, Mankiewicz received his fourth Best Director nomination.
+Olivier and Caine received Oscar nominations for Best Actor.

 In 1975, Robert Redford approached Mankiewicz about directing All the President's Men (1976).
-However, Mankiewicz did not like William Goldman's early draft of the script and decided instead to direct an adaptation of the 1973 novel Jane by Dee Wells.
-The story centered on the eponymous heroine living in London who unexpectedly becomes pregnant and speculates the identity of the father.
+However, Mankiewicz did not like William Goldman's early draft of the script and decided instead to direct a film adaptation of the 1973 novel Jane by Dee Wells.
+Set in London, the title character unexpectedly becomes pregnant and speculates on the identity of the father.
 Mankiewicz signed with Columbia Pictures to write and direct the film, but he was removed during development after completing two-thirds of the script.
 Meanwhile, in 1978, Kenneth L. Geist published a biography of Mankiewicz titled Pictures Will Talk, having spent eight years researching his filmography.